 One of the very powerful things that Algebra can do is to "rearrange" a formula so that another variable is the subject.

 Rearrange the volume of a box formula (V = lwh) so that the width is the subject:

 |swap sides:||w = V/(hl)|

-So now if you have a box with a length of 2m, a height of 2m and a volume of 12m3, you can calculate its width:
+So now when you want a box with a volume of 12m3, a length of 2m, and a height of 2m, you can calculate its width:

 w = V/(hl)